 Amy Sefton / Via BuzzFeed Life We asked the BuzzFeed Community about their best tips for naturally curly hair.
 Here are the tricks that actually work.
 1. Get a dry haircut.
-Tap to play GIF Tap to play GIF BiancaReneeToday / Via youtube.com "Ask your hairstylist to cut your hair dry, not wet.
+Tap to play or pause GIF Tap to play or pause GIF Tap to play or pause GIF Tap to play or pause GIF BiancaReneeToday / Via youtube.com "Ask your hairstylist to cut your hair dry, not wet.
 And add long layers.
 Onions have layers.
 Ogres have layers.
 Curls have layers." —Grace Kelley, FacebookBy cutting the hair dry, your stylist will be able to see exactly where each curl falls.
 It takes out all of the guesswork.
 2. Pineapple it before bed to wake up with ~flawless~ curls.
 NaturallyCurly.com / Via naturallycurly.com "Basically before you go to bed, you take all your hair and pile it on top of your head, and secure it in a really high pony.
 I've found that scrunchies work best, because regular pony ties are too tight." —Freefalling 3.
 Or plop your hair instead.
-Tap to play GIF Tap to play GIF John Gara / Via BuzzFeed "After I shower, I usually comb my wet hair (it's the only time it doesn't frizz) and lay the towel on a bed or flat surface and slowly pile my hair into it and wrap that.
+Tap to play or pause GIF Tap to play or pause GIF Tap to play or pause GIF Tap to play or pause GIF John Gara / Via BuzzFeed "After I shower, I usually comb my wet hair (it's the only time it doesn't frizz) and lay the towel on a bed or flat surface and slowly pile my hair into it and wrap that.
 I wait for about five minutes, and take that out.
 Now don't touch it until it dries.
 Even if it has a weird part, it's best to let hair dry as is.
 Once it's dry, feel free to part.
 Seriously, it magnifies the curls and stops frizz!" —Chloe Duval, Facebook Here's a video that shows you exactly how to plop: View this post on Facebook Facebook: video.php 4.
 Use a cotton T-shirt to cut down on frizz when drying your hair.
 Sarah Kobos / Via BuzzFeed "I get cheap cotton T-shirts from Old Navy and use those instead of a towel.
 Also, the L'Oreal Damage Erasing Balm in the yellow container is a miracle!
 It's cheap and it works just as well as more expensive masks." —Abbyliw 5.
 Sleep in a satin-lined cap and avoid breakage during the night.
 Claudia Giner Photography / Via satinlinedcaps.com "Less frizz, less breakage, and this often means I barely have to do anything to my hair the second day and it still looks good.
 Not exactly my sexiest look, but it keeps me looking great the rest of the time, and I can always take it off if I want to." —Christine Lloyd, Facebook 6.
 But if you don't like wearing a night cap, you can just use a silk pillowcase.
 Urban Outfitters / Via urbanoutfitters.com "They are $10 at a hair store or on Amazon and it's such an easy way to take care of your hair because it doesnt absorb up moisture from your hair!" —Carmela Dow, Facebook 7.
 Style your hair using a diffuser on the coolest setting.
 Sarah Kobos / Via BuzzFeed Life "Diffusing your hair on the cool setting the entire time makes your hair shiny and less frizzy!" —kaitlinj4c0d2f341 8.
 Throw away any products with harsh chemicals or detergents.
 Sarah Kobos / Via BuzzFeed Life "Learn to read labels.
 Also deep condition once a week, and if you have no idea what kind of deep conditioner you should be using for your particular curl type, go to Sally (or your local beauty supply shop) and ask.
 They'll point you in the right direction." —Stefhani Marmolejo, Facebook 9.
 Stop using shampoo.
 Sarah Kobos / Via BuzzFeed "Instead of shampoo, I use the baking soda in warm water/apple cider vinegar rinse no more than once a week, and my hair is a-MAH-zing.
 Generally, I only have to 'wash' it once every 9–12 days.
 I spray it with water in the morning to revitalize the curl, and THAT IS ALL.
 So much easier than all the product and time I used to spend on it." —Jack Sack, FacebookIf you have sensitive skin, dilute apple cider vinegar with warm water and use baking soda sparingly.
 10. Fix ~rogue~ pieces in the front with a curling iron.
 Lauren Zaser / Via BuzzFeed Life "Sometimes I take a thin curling iron (1/2-inch or 3/4-inch barrel) and curl the top pieces that go flat from sleeping on it.
 My hair always looks amazing when I fix the little bits, and it still looks natural!" —Krystin Pipkin, Facebook 11.
 Use coconut oil overnight.
 View this photo on Instagram instagram.com "Coconut oil (left on overnight) and conditioner (bit on the roots, more on the bottom) help reduce the frizz (well for me, anyway) and make your curls moisturized and soft." —Gowathamy Dhushy, Facebook 12.
 But do a skin test of the oil you're trying before using it all over your head.
 Silverv / Getty Images / Via Augusta Falletta / BuzzFeed "Before you invest in an oil for the purpose of putting it on your hair, do a skin test to find out whether it will irritate you.
 Olive oil and coconut oil both make me break out horribly in whiteheads and cystic acne." —Temea Jones, Facebook 13.
 Try product lines made specifically for curls, like DevaCurl.
 View this photo on Instagram instagram.com "DevaCurl changed my hair.
 I've gone all in and now get a Deva cut; I've even gotten rid of my straightener!
 I was skeptical that their products would be worth the cost, but they are a total game changer." —Allison Nicole, Facebook 14.
 And use leave-in conditioner.
 All.
 The.
 Time.
 Lush Cosmetics / Via Lush Cosmetics "R&B by Lush was a game changer; it's a leave-in conditioner that made my curls insanely soft.
 I use it every day!
 Along with using a T-shirt as my towel." —Cammishell Want more?
 Make sure to take BuzzFeed's 7-Day Better Curls Challenge for a weeklong guide to better curls.
 Make sure to follow the BuzzFeed Community on Facebook and Twitter for your chance to be featured in similar BuzzFeed posts!
-Share On facebook Share On facebook Share On vk Share On vk Share On pinterest Share On pinterest Share On lineapp Share On lineapp Share On twitter Share On twitter Share On email Share On email Share On sms Share On sms Share On whatsapp Share On whatsapp Share On more Share On more Share On tumblr Share On tumblr Share On link Share On link Share On copy Share On copy Omg It's Prime Day!